BhoomikaSahu/Object-Oriented-Programming-with-CPP/README.md

 ![Multiple inheritance](https://user-images.githubusercontent.com/70888716/140649547-4916f68a-331c-4775-b701-383b0c9f7fe2.jpeg)
 - Here we can not use abstract class just because their may be duplicate values .that is ,we use interfaces.
 But we need to clear that both methods are used abstraction.

+## Why we need OOPs in Programming language?
+Following two concept is explain everything the use of OOPs.

+1. Duplicate code is a Bad.

+2. Code will always be changed.

+So, above statement proves, OOPs is provides code reusability which reduce the duplication of code because once you have duplicate code, you have make changes everywhere which leads to performance.
+Code can be changed anytime or requirement of application changed anytime so when you want to make changes in your application, OOPs makes it easier.

+#### Features of OOPs.

+There are three main features of OOPS.

+1. Abstraction: Learn abstraction here(PHP 5 Abstract classes and Methods)

+2. Polymorphism : is a feature that allows one interface to be used for a general class of actions.
+It’s an operation may exhibit different behavior in different instances.

+3. Inheritance : The process by which one class acquires the properties and functionalities of another class.
+Inheritance provides the idea of reusability of code and each sub class defines only those features that are unique to it.

+### Advantages of OOP

+Object-Oriented Programming has the following advantages:

+- OOP provides a clear modular structure for programs which makes it good for defining abstract datatypes where implementation details are hidden and the unit has a clearly defined interface.
+- OOP makes it easy to maintain and modify existing code as new objects can be created with small differences to existing ones.
+- OOP provides a good framework for code libraries where supplied software components can be easily adapted and modified by the programmer.
+This is particularly useful for developing graphical user interfaces.

+## Limitations of OOPs
+- #### Steep learning curve:
+      The thought process involved in object-oriented programming may not be natural for some people, and it can take time to get used to it.
+It is complex to create programs based on interaction of objects.
+Some of the key programming techniques, such as inheritance and polymorphism, can be challenging to comprehend initially.
+- #### Larger program size:
+      Object-oriented programs typically involve more lines of code than procedural programs.
+- #### Slower programs:
+      Object-oriented programs are typically slower than procedurebased programs, as they typically require more instructions to be executed.
+- #### Not suitable for all types of problems:
+      There are problems that lend themselves well to functional-programming style, logic-programming style, or procedure-based programming style, and applying object-oriented programming in those situations will not result in efficient programs.